valeriemasango/Oratilwe-Valerie-Masango/README.md

 ## 🔍 About Me

-I focus on cybersecurity analysis, threat detection, and risk management within simulated enterprise environments.
+I approach cybersecurity from both a technical and risk-based perspective, focusing on identifying threats, analysing vulnerabilities, and improving security posture within enterprise environments.

 🔎 Threat Detection & Analysis